 Linda Radick graduated from SIUE with a Bachelor of Arts degree.
 Mrs. Radick accompanies for the Parkway School District and accompanies singers and instrumentalists at Solo and Ensemble Festivals.
 She has served as the music minister at several large St. Louis churches, and currently leads the contemporary worship at St. Lucas UCC.
 Mrs. Radick has served as the musical director/pianist for many high school and community theater productions, including Webster Groves High School, Marble Stage Theater, Insight Theater, and Kirkwood Theater Guild.
 She volunteers as a pianist at the David C. Pratt Cancer Center at Mercy Hospital.

 Katie Beth Smith

 Accompanist, Children’s Choir 1B/1UC ensemble

-Katie Beth Smith has been a freelance pianist, collaborator, and private teacher in the St. Louis area for the past eight years.
-In May 2016, she completed a Dual Master’s degree in Music History from the University of Missouri-Columbia and dual Master of Music Degrees in Piano Performance and Piano Pedagogy from Washington University in St. Louis.
+Katie Beth Smith holds a Bachelor’s degree in Music History from the University of Missouri-Columbia and dual Master of Music Degrees in Piano Performance and Piano Pedagogy from Washington University in St. Louis.
 Ms. Smith joined The St. Louis Children’s Choirs artistic staff in 2016.
-Ms. Smith has accompanied for various soloists, ensembles, and organizations in the St. Louis area, including Lutheran High School-St. Charles, Kirkwood Children’s Chorale, Trinity Presbyterian Church, and Rockwood South Middle School.
+Ms. Smith has accompanied for various soloists and ensembles in the St. Louis area, including the choirs of Lutheran High School-St. Charles, Kirkwood Children’s Chorale, Trinity Presbyterian Church, and the Rockwood South Middle School choral program.
 In addition to accompanying for Children’s Choir 1B/1UC, Ms. Smith maintains a private piano studio and currently teaches K-8 music at Immacolata Catholic School in Clayton.

 Director, Children’s Choir ensemble 1B and 1UC